William Drummond Matheson

 Captain William Drummond Matheson MC was a Canadian World War I flying ace credited with five aerial victories.

 Sergeant Matheson was promoted to temporary 2nd lieutenant (on probation) on 12 November 1916.
-He continued to serve with #25 Squadron from 12 Nov 1916 - 16 March 1917.
+He continued to serve with #25 Squadron from 12 November 1916 to 16 March 1917.

 Wounded by machine gun fire, his left foot had to be amputated.
 After his hospitalization in Canada, on 2 Oct 1918 he was posted to the School of Special Flying;

-and on 19 Dec 1918 he was again posted, this time to Headquarters.
+and on 19 December 1918 he was again posted, this time to Headquarters.

 His citation for the Military Cross, published in the Supplement to the London Gazette, states:

 List of aerial victories

 See also Aerial victory standards of World War I.